How to Fix Winter Squash

+Are you looking for a few delicious recipes for how to fix winter squash?
 It’s fall time and that means it’s the time for local farmers and grocery stores to roll out a lot of unfamiliar squash that no one knows what to do with them.
 Many of us don’t even know what most of them are called.
 It’s even hard to know which ones to cook and which ones are for pure decoration!

 To be totally honest, the pumpkins we carved were the closest I ever got to winter squash as a kid.
 I probably did not meet one until I was in a college foods class at University of Missouri in Columbia.
 At that time, I learned that they were rich in beta carotene, vitamin A, C and lots of fiber.
 When we gave them a try in class, they were pretty darn good!

-Even though, the soup was delicious, my husband got tired of the sweet curry soup so we came up with a more savory one and we enjoyed during the fall/winter season but we really could only eat it about once a month til we get a little bored and with all that squash lying around all winter, I wanted to find other things to make with it and I wanted to learn the names were of some of the less familiar ones besides butternut and acorn squash.
+Even though, the soup was delicious, my husband got tired of the sweet curry soup so we came up with a more savory one and we enjoyed during the fall/winter season but we really could only eat it about once a month until we get bored and with all that squash lying around all winter, I wanted to find other things to make with it and I wanted to learn the names were of some of the less familiar ones besides butternut and acorn squash.

-Delicious Ways to Use That Winter Squash:
+Delicious Ways to Fix That Winter Squash

-- Peel, chunk it and roast it! (with a little olive oil and salt and pepper) Use for taco, burrito filling, or for pasta sauce with thyme, sage and parmesan cheese.
+- Peel, chunk it and roast it!
+(With a little olive oil and salt and pepper) Use for taco, burrito filling, or for pasta sauce with thyme, sage and parmesan cheese.
 I love adding the chunks to a fall salad and also include it in a mix of fall vegetables to add to the top of a grain pilaf like quinoa or farro.
 It is so yummy!
 It is also wonderful in a breakfast or Buddha Bowl!

 - Stuff it!
-However……go beyond the acorn, butternut or spaghetti squash and stuff one that you aren’t as familiar with and learn the name of it and eat it!
+However, go beyond the acorn, butternut or spaghetti squash and stuff one that you aren’t as familiar with and learn the name of it and eat it!
 There are a lot of great ones out there!

 - Puree it!
 Use them in desserts in place of pumpkin or in soups.